 Description

 This native perennial grows up to 2 feet tall.
 The erect stems are reddish-purple at their base and at the leaf axils.
-The upper leaves have 3-5 deeply cut and toothed leaflets which surround the stem (A).
-The tiny, greenish-yellow flowers form globular heads on long stalks (B).
-The fruits are oval and covered with bristles.
-Identified by the small greenish-yellow flower heads on long stalks.
-The other Black Snakeroot (Sanicula canadensis) has fewer and even smaller, greenish-white flowers.
+Leaves are divided into 3-5 deeply cut and toothed leaflets which surround the stem (A,B).
+The tiny, greenish-yellow flowers form globular heads on long stalks (C,D).
+The fruits are oval and covered with hooked bristles (F).
+See comments for comparison with similar Canadian Black Snakeroot.

 Disclaimer: The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.